Edragon/edragon.github.io/Tech/Interface/USB-TTL-dat/USB-TTL-dat.md

 ## Use case

+### for ESP32 or ESP8266 :
+- TXD -> RXD
+- RXD -> TXD
+- 5V -> 5V
-for ESP32 or ESP8266 : TXD -> RXD, RXD -> TXD, 5V -> 5V, GND -> GND. setup IO0 to GND to enter into programming mode
+- GND -> GND.
+- Connect IO0 to GND, and then power up to enter into programming mode

 ### troubleshooting checklist